Poisson point process: Homogeneous case

-Inhomogeneous case
+Inhomogeneous (heterogeneous) case

 For the inhomogeneous case, a couple of different methods can be used depending on the nature of the intensity function $\textstyle \lambda(x)$.
 If the intensity function is sufficiently simple, then independent and random non-uniform (Cartesian or other) coordinates of the points can be generated.
 For example, simulating a Poisson point process on a circular window can be done for an isotropic intensity function (in polar coordinates $\textstyle r$ and $\textstyle \theta$), implying it is rotationally variant or independent of $\textstyle \theta$ but dependent on $\textstyle r$, by a change of variable in $\textstyle r$ if the intensity function is sufficiently simple.

-For more complicated intensity functions, one can use an acceptance-rejection method, which consists of using (or 'accepting') only certain random points and not using (or 'rejecting') the other points, based on the ratio:
+For more complicated intensity functions, one can use an acceptance-rejection method, which consists of using (or 'accepting') only certain random points and not using (or 'rejecting') the other points, based on the ratio:.

 where $\textstyle x_i$ is the point under consideration for acceptance or rejection.